alison-bartsch/alison-bartsch.github.io/README.md

 ### Website Goals:
 - have short bio on home page
-- have a page about ASL research/resume
+- have a page about research projects
-- have a page about fun coding projects (solar system simulator, this website, etc.)
+- have a page talking about interesting robotics/RL publications
 - have a page about baking projects/recipes
 - have a page about artwork
+- have a page about knitting

 ### Website Ideas Brainstorm:
-- Have the opening home page be split screen (white on left & grey tone on right, or something like that)
+- Have the opening home page be a split screen with black & white images relevant to my interests
-- Have the left be a slide show of images pertaining to different things about me (Aero/Astro Major, Research, Fun Projects, Baking Experiments)
-- Or have the left be a picture of me & the right be a short bio
+- Cat art idea: have the original picture & when you mouse over it, it replaces a small circle of the image revealing the drawing I made
 - Try to incorporate by line-drawing style doodles for many things
 - Maybe have the bottom bar w/ contact information be black w/ white letters
-- Maybe add the personal logo you created in ME 102 a year ago?
 - Cat art Idea:
     - have the original picture & when you mouse over it replaces a small circle of the image revealing the vector drawing I made
-- Wave scrolling:
-    - have vector art that kinda looks like the ocean & as you scroll the top section expands to a whole page that color, then contracts, then the next section expands & contracts, etc.
+- Wave scrolling: have vector art that kinda looks like the ocean & as you scroll the top section expands to a whole page that color, then contracts, then the next section expands & contracts, etc.

 ### Websites I find Inspiring from a Design Perspective: